Most tradies in Adelaide do not have a lead problem. They have a response-time problem.

 Where to start this week

 If you run a trade business and you are still manually chasing missed calls, start with one workflow only: missed-call SMS + simple qualification + callback slot.
+A professional website for your trade business also helps capture enquiries that land on your site while you're on the tools.

 Do not automate everything at once.
 Nail the one leak that hurts most.
 For most tradies, that leak is phone response lag.
+Check our full range of services to see what else could help, or see transparent pricing for website and automation packages.

 The bottom line is straightforward: missed calls are not admin noise, they are revenue events.
 Treat them like jobs in progress, and your pipeline stabilises quickly.